1st Ayrshire and Galloway Artillery Volunteers: Egypt

-After a short pursuit the British remained in their positions for several months.
+After a short pursuit, the British remained in their positions for several months.
 CCLX Brigade was renumbered as CCLXI (261) Brigade on 15 September.
 In September the Egyptian Expeditionary Force began preparing to mount an offensive into Palestine.
-For this advance 52nd (L) Divisional Artillery was organised into two groups, each of two 18-pdr batteries and one of 4.5-inch howitzers; C Bty of CCLXI Bde was left behind on the lines of communication, and A Bty of CCLXIII (Howitzer) Bde joined the group.
-52nd (L) Division formed part of the Desert Column covering the extension of the railway and water pipeline into the Sinai Desert, and the head of the column reached El Arish, near the Palestine frontier, on 22 December.Thompson, pp. 298–303.
+For this advance, 52nd (L) Divisional Artillery was organised into two groups, each of two 18-pdr batteries and one of 4.5-inch howitzers; C Bty of CCLXI Bde was left behind on the lines of communication, and A Bty of CCLXIII (Howitzer) Bde joined the group.
+52nd (L) Division formed part of the Desert Column covering the extension of the railway and water pipeline into the Sinai Desert, and the head of the column reached El Arish, near the Palestine frontier, on 22 December.

-On 25 December 1916 the divisional artillery was reorganised once more.
+On 25 December 1916, the divisional artillery was reorganised once more.
 C Bty of CCLXI Bde was brought up from the rear and then broken up, Right Section joining A Bty and Left Section B Bty to bring both up to a strength of six guns.
-Then on 30 December A/CCLXIII Bty formally joined the brigade as C (Howitzer) Bty, and finally on 1 January 1917 the BACs were abolished and incorporated into the Divisional Ammunition Column, giving the brigade the following organisation:Thompson, p.
-305.
+Then, on 30 December, A/CCLXIII Bty formally joined the brigade as C (Howitzer) Bty and, finally, on 1 January 1917, the BACs were abolished and incorporated into the Divisional Ammunition Column, giving the brigade the following organisation: